-Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
-We cannot guarantee that any clinical trials will be conducted as planned or completed on schedule, if at all.
+Clinical trials are expensive and can take many years to complete, and their outcomes are inherently uncertain.
+We cannot guarantee that our ongoing and any future clinical trials will be conducted as planned or completed on schedule, if at all.
 Failure can occur at any time during the clinical trial process.
-Even if our future clinical trials are completed as planned, we cannot be certain that their results will support the safety and effectiveness of our product candidates for their targeted indications or support continued clinical development of such product candidates.
-Our future clinical trial results may not be successful.
+Even if our ongoing and any future clinical trials are completed as planned, we cannot be certain that their results will support the safety and effectiveness of our product candidates for their targeted indications or support continued clinical development of such product candidates.
+Our ongoing and any future clinical trial results may not be successful.